haranrk/cancer-data-analysis-depmap/README.md

 ## Integrated Genome Drug Cancer analysis
-Using the DepMap dataset to find relations between drug data and genomic data Before running the code, the datasets must be downloaded from [depmap](https://depmap.org/portal/dataset/datasets_list/)
+Used the DepMap datasets to find relations between drug and cancer genomic data.
+Leveraged the jNMF (joint non-negative matrix factorization) algorithm to conduct the analysis.

+Download the datasets from [here](https://depmap.org/portal/) before running the code.

+#
+_Done as a part of summer research internship at the [FAiS lab](http://fais.hgc.jp/), University of Tokyo._